The Problem

 # The Solution

 session-merge is a Claude Code skill that detects split sessions and merges them back together.
-It works directly with the JSONL session files in ~/.claude/projects/, combining entries chronologically and producing a single unified session you can resume normally.
+It works directly with the JSONL session files in ~/.claude/projects/, stitching conversation trees together and producing a single unified session you can resume from your home directory.

 # Quick Start